01 of 03

 Royal Doulton Toby and Character Mugs and Jugs

-The exact origin remains uncertain, but Toby jugs may have gotten their name from the carousing Shakespearean character Sir Toby Belch or from a 16th-century song about Toby Philpot.
+The exact origin remains uncertain, but Toby jugs may have gotten their name from the carousing Shakespearean character Sir Toby Belch or from the 16th-century song about Toby Philpot.
 Since both men were legendary drinkers and these vessels had been popular in English taverns for centuries, either theory could have merit.

 Regardless of the naming source, Royal Doulton first made Toby jugs in 1939.
 These delightful handled vessels vary in size and depict real-life characters such as Sir Winston Churchill and fictional favorites from Charles Dickens classics.
 A nice collection of Royal Doulton Toby jugs can be gathered, but the selection of character jugs available far out numbers their full-bodied cousins.